I’ve been a director at The Search Initiative a while now. We’ve had some crazy results for a whole bunch of clients – all in very different niches.

-If you want to do SEO at a high level, you’ve got to constantly be reviewing competitors.
+If you want to do SEO at a high level, you’ve got to constantly be reviewing competitors using various analysis tools.
 You will notice that tons of best practices get ignored in the top positions and the devil is in the details.

 In this instance, we found that both more content and more links would be required for long-term success.